-But the element's important role in the state's economy may come at a price to another natural resource.
+But the element's important role in the state's economy may come at a price to another natural resources.
 Scientists are planning to study the health effects of lead on local songbird populations.

 The research, conducted by biologists at Southeast Missouri State University and the University of Missouri-Columbia, will take place in the Southeast Missouri Lead District, which contains the world’s largest deposits of galena, an important source of lead.

 Many of the region's lead mines have closed, but contamination from previous mining operations remains.
 Songbirds, such as robins and bluebirds, have become exposed to the metal through foraging for insects and worms that live in the dirt.

 Ingesting lead could hurt the birds’ ability to breed, said Rebecka Brasso, an avian toxicologist at SEMO.